jarviscanada/jarvis_data_eng_YannickBeriault/cloud_devops/README.md

 # Introduction
-- This is a small project meant to deploy the trading app developed in the context of the so-called Springboot project inside a Kubernetes infrastructure where various instances of our application can be served by a load-balancer and to which can be added new instances when usage demands it, effectively auto-scaling our application while maintaining a sole Psql database instance with which the application instances can interact.
+- This is a small project meant to deploy the trading app developed in the context of the so-called Springboot project inside a Kubernetes infrastructure where various instances of our application can be served through a load-balancer and to which can be added new instances when usage demands it, effectively auto-scaling our application while maintaining a sole Psql database instance with which the application instances can interact.
 - Two environments were created on Azure to answer our need of having a development version and a production version of